James "Rowand" Burgess Diary, 1914-1915

 we were cutting thistle the rest of the day.

 Friday June 25 Fine and cool, Cutting thistles.
-Fred Hanbridge brought their horse which Papa has purchased.
+Fred Hanbidge brought their horse which Papa has purchased.
 Noble went into town with the horse (Fred), taking Olive with him and brought out Mamma.
 Noble and I were up at Geddes'.

 Saturday June 26.
 Fine and hot.
 We were fixing the fence across the creek.
 I took Fred in to-night and came out on the wheel.
 Papa and Olive came out in the buggy